Designations Congruent with Things: Chapter 23

 “Really?”
 Newt asks his phone.
 “Are we serious right now?”

-His phone keeps ringing, and the lit-up display tells him that the identity of the caller is, alas, ‘Maks InSocks’.
+His phone keeps ringing, and the lit-up display tells him that the identity of the caller is, alas, “Maks InSocks.”

 You made a semi-personal vow, his brain reminds him.

-His phone does not respond.
+His phone doesn’t respond.

-His phone lights up in acknowledgement.
+His phone lights up in acknowledgment.

-There is silence on the other end of the line.
+There’s silence on the other end of the line.

 “Yup,” Newt says pathetically.

-There is still silence on the other end of the line.
+There’s still silence on the other end of the line.

-It is at this point that Mako begins screaming at him in Japanese.
+It’s at this point that Mako begins screaming at him in Japanese.

-Miraculously, Newt does not so much as twitch.
+Miraculously, Newt doesn’t so much as twitch.

 Ugh, his motor control is so great right about now.